A Review of the Briar Patch Inn

 The accommodations at Briar Patch, like the furnishings, are also on the rustic side.
 As a seasoned traveler, I know some people might be disappointed by the lack of quality amenities offered in a more refined establishment, such as heated flooring, Jacuzzi tub, his/her sinks, luxurious linens and toiletries.
 Personally, what I like about the bed & breakfast experience is that each one is unique and interesting in their own way—each excel in different ways offering a distinctive experience.
 You just don’t find that when you stay in a hotel.

 The Briar Patch Inn is all about being close to nature, therefore it’s important to note that there are no TV’s or phones in any of the cabins, nor is there wi-fi anywhere but the common area, which closes at 8pm.
 And, cell phone coverage is hit or miss.
 As a travel writer, I have no problem with the lack of TV’s in the cabins, but wi-fi is essential for me to get any work done. 🙂 Then again, that might be the point…it’s all about relaxation and getting away from the “every day.”
 With that said, there is no escaping the fact that we now live in a “connected” society and wi-fi is not really choice, but a necessity for many.
 An iPod music docking station/speaker system would also be nice to see.

 Family owned for nearly thirty years, the Briar Patch Inn is a Sedona staple—it’s known for providing its guests with attentive and individual service.
 Many of the employees at the Inn have been there for over twenty years, which says a lot about the way the place is run.

-Click the following link to see more of my pictures of the Briar Patch Inn.
 To get more information about the Inn, click here.
-If you’ve ever stayed at the Briar Patch Inn bed and breakfast…please leave a comment below and let my readers and I know what ya thought.
+If you’ve ever stayed at the Briar Patch Inn bed and breakfast in Sedona…please leave a comment below and share your experience.